 The little baby was born September 30, 1765, into the world of the poor.
 To outsiders, the scene may have been, almost, Dickensian4, a portrait of poverty; mother, father, she, the mulatto freed slave,5he, the mestizo wage-earning carpenter, both clothed in garments years past the time others would have discarded them, huddling, over, a box confiscated from the barn containing, their baby.
 We know this story.
 We have the data, and the statistics.
 Experts have developed models and provided projections; and we can be pretty sure that the rest of the story includes a mother’s tears, a father’s humiliation, a son’s hardship, and then, an end, a tidy end.

 But who can say what really passed between those parents and the infant in that scene?
-The insiders are no longer with us; and all we have are these monuments, lots of them, monuments all over the place, some over a hundred feet tall.
+The insiders are no longer with us; and all we have, as evidence in this 21st century, are these monuments, lots of them, monuments all over the place, some over a hundred feet tall.
 Perhaps, those parents looked upon their infant in wonder, and in the joy of family love, the awareness of their poverty disappeared in irrelevance.
 Giggling, one, picking up the thread of an ongoing conversation, suggests, “Jose Maria”, and then, “Why Not?”
 The other laughing, says, “But”, and grins, blushing.
 The little one looking up, incapable of nothing other than belief, locks eyes with mama, and then papa.
 They knew the beauty of this scene.
 And so, papa Jose Manuel and mama Joanna Maria agreed.
 His name shall be Jose Maria Morelos.
 And so they named him after the parents of the best hope they new, not Joseph, not Mary, but Joseph and Mary.
 And then, in the sing song voice that every parent knows, they looked upon this tiny human being, and said, “Hello Jose Maria.”

 Chapter 2, The Mule Driver